 Before placing machine laid curb, paint the surface with a coating of cement paste, having the consistency of a thick paint, or with another approved adhesive.

-ITEM 530 – Intersections, Driveways, and Turnouts:

-Unless otherwise shown in the plans, furnish W2.9 x W2.9 welded wire reinforcing in all concrete driveways.
-(Use on all projects with concrete driveways)

-Meet the requirements of Item 110, “Excavation” and Item 132, “Embankment, Type “C”, except for measurement and payment, for construction of driveways and turnouts.
-(Make sure Specification Info is included with Type “C” Embankment)

-Meet the requirements of Item 247, "Flexible Base” Type ___, Grade ___ except for measurement and payment.

-Place the same types of asphaltic material and aggregates as placed on the roadway.
-(For surface treatments)

-Place HMAC, Type _____ Grade _____ on driveways and turnouts.
-(Place dense graded HMAC with PG 64-22 on driveways and turnouts unless directed otherwise)

 ITEM 536 – Concrete Medians and Directional Islands:

 Before placing the concrete median, paint the surface with a coating of cement paste, having the consistency of a thick paint, or other approved adhesive.